QuantumAI4Bio/AdaptiveFlow-VS/docs/vfvs-2.0/background-and-principles/input-and-output-databases.md

 ## Output Databases

-In VFVS 2.0, the output databases contain for each ligand a tar-archive, which contains all the docking output files for each ligand.&#x20;
+In AFVS, the output databases contain for each ligand a tar-archive, which contains all the docking output files for each ligand.&#x20;